emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 As a comment to NIST, Nyberg et al. {{Nyberg}} explained how small changes based on proven theoretical constructions mitigate the weaknesses.
 Unfortunately, NIST did not follow the advice from Nyberg et al. and instead specified additional requirements for use with short tags in Appendix C of {{GCM}}.
 NIST did not give any motivations for the specific choice of parameters, or for that matter the security levels they were assumed to give.
 As shown by Mattsson et al. {{Mattsson}}, feedback of successful or unsuccessful forgery attempts is almost always possible, contradicting NIST's assumptions for short tags.
 NIST also appears to have used non-optimal attacks to calculate the parameters.

 32-bit tags are standard in most radio link layers including 5G, 64-bit tags are very common in transport and application layers of the Internet of Things, and 32-, 64-, and 80-bit tags are common in media-encryption applications.
 Audio packets are small, numerous, and ephemeral, so on the one hand, they are very sensitive in percentage terms to crypto overhead, and on the other hand, forgery of individual packets is not a big concern.
 Due to its weaknesses, GCM is typically not used with short tags.
 The result is decreased performance from larger than needed tags {{MoQ}}, or decreased performance from using much slower constructions such as AES-CTR combined with HMAC {{RFC3711}}{{I-D.ietf-sframe-enc}}.
+Short tags might also be useful to protect packets transporting a signed payload such a signed firmware update.

 This document defines the Galois Counter Mode with Secure Short Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a 128-bit block cipher.
 The two main differences compared to GCM {{GCM}} is that GCM-SST uses an additional subkey Q and that new subkeys H and Q are derived for each nonce.
 This enables short tags with forgery probability close to ideal.
 See Section {{GCM-SST}}.